 Early Research & Moodboards

-In my early identity design process, mood boarding is highly important for me to explore visual languages in relation to my topic.
-I started by researching latin musicians and their visual identities, especially while they perform.
-I found so many beautiful patterns in their clothes and instruments, and wanted to dive deeper into this.
-So I explored South American textiles and patterning, as well as how it’s been applied to more modern graphic design.
-I also was very interested in getting inspiration from latin typography, illustration, and design.
+In my early identity design process, mood boarding is crucial for exploring visual languages tied to my topic.
+I began by researching Latin musicians and their performance aesthetics, noticing the rich patterns in their clothing and instruments.
+This led me to study South American textiles and how these motifs appear in modern graphic design.
+I also drew inspiration from Latin typography, illustration, and design.

 Ideation